Solar Cycle Observations: Flows

-Because the mid-latitude rotation begins to speed up before significant surface activity is seen, the flow pattern towards the end of one solar cycle can give some indication of the timing of the following one, as reported by \citet{2009ApJ...701L..87H} for Cycle 24 and \citet{2018ApJ...862L...5H} for Cycle 25.
+Because the mid-latitude rotation begins to speed up before significant surface activity is seen, the flow pattern towards the end of one solar cycle can give some indication of the timing of the onset of the following one, as reported by \citet{2009ApJ...701L..87H} for Cycle 24 and \citet{2018ApJ...862L...5H} for Cycle 25.
 In particular, the time at which the main belt of faster rotation reaches a latitude of around 25 degrees seems to coincide with solar activity becoming widespread in a new cycle.
 The strong poleward branch seen in Cycle 23 was not repeated in Cycle 24 \citep{2013ApJ...767L..20H}.
 This seems to be associated with small but significant deceleration at higher latitudes, possibly related to the weaker polar fields in Cycle 24 \citep{2012ApJ...750L...8R}.
-Figure~\ref{rh_zonal} shows the flow residuals from inversions of GONG, MDI, and HMI data, as reported by \citet{Howe_2022}.
+Figure~\ref{fig:rh_zonal} shows the flow residuals from inversions of GONG, MDI, and HMI data, as reported by \citet{Howe_2022}.
 We note that the global helioseismic inversions can only show the North--South symmetric part of the flow pattern, while the surface measurements and those from local helioseismology \citep[e.g.][]{2018SoPh..293..145K, 2018ApJ...861..121L} can distinguish the two hemispheres.
-The relationship between the flow pattern and magnetic butterfly diagram is complex, but \citet{2018ApJ...861..121L} found that the asymmetry of the flows is related to, and is a leading indicator of, the magnetic asymmetry.
+The relationship between the flow pattern and magnetic butterfly diagram is complex, but \citet{2018ApJ...861..121L} found that the hemispheric asymmetry of the flows is related to, and is a leading indicator of, the magnetic asymmetry; asymmetry in the flows is seen in advance of the corresponding asymmetry in the magnetic activity.